paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-098-trust-fund-code.md

   (B) whether such provision of law is a subsequently enacted provision or directly or indirectly seeks to waive the application of this subsection.

-(2) **Exception for prior obligations** — Paragraph (1) shall not apply to any expenditure to liquidate any contract entered into (or for any amount otherwise obligated) before June 1, 2015, in accordance with the provisions of this section.
+(2) **Exception for prior obligations** — Paragraph (1) shall not apply to any expenditure to liquidate any contract entered into (or for any amount otherwise obligated) before August 1, 2015, in accordance with the provisions of this section.

 **(e) Cross reference** For provision transferring motorboat fuels taxes to Sport Fish Restoration and Boating Trust Fund, see section 9503(c)(3).